aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 - After you are done with your experiment, run ```sudo brew services stop nginx``` to stop Nginx.

-### 2.2 Run the Sample Web Player and See the Assembled Timed-Metadata-Feedback & Playback-QoS Events
+### 2.2 Run the Sample Web Player and See the Assembled Timed-Metadata-Feedback & QoS Events

 In Chrome, type *http://localhost:8080/* in the web address bar, the sample web player will play a test channel with multiple-choice questions (see below).
 If your selected answer is correct, the answer window will turn green, otherwise it will be red.